-Mike Cefole is the Fund’s chief financial officer.
+Mike Cefole is the YMCA Retirement Fund’s Chief Financial Officer and assumed the role of Interim Chief Executive Officer effective July 1, 2022.
+He oversees the financial operations of the organization, while also developing strategies that ensure the long-term stability of the Fund.
 Prior to joining the Fund, Mike was President of Everest Advisory Partners, a firm providing consulting services to the retirement industry.
-He also worked for Guardian Life Insurance Company of America, where he oversaw the company’s retirement businesses and was the CFO of their Group Benefits business.
-Mike has also worked for the Hartford Financial Services Group, where he held a variety of business and financial leadership roles.
+He also worked for Guardian Life Insurance Company of America, where he was the President of the company’s retirement businesses and was the CFO of their Group Benefits business.
+Mike has also worked for the Hartford Financial Services Group for over 20 years where he held a variety of business and financial leadership roles.

 Mike holds a BS in business administration with a concentration in accounting from the University of Hartford.
 He is a Certified Public Accountant.

-Marcela Deitrich provides leadership and supervision to the Fund’s Customer Service, Marketing and Administrative Services departments.
-She is responsible for all of the Fund’s communications, marketing initiatives and customer interaction with its three primary constituent groups: YMCAs, participants and retirees.
-Marcela also oversees the maintenance of the Fund’s facilities and other Fund administrative functions.
+Marcela Deitrich provides leadership and supervision to the Fund’s Customer Service and Administrative Services Departments.
+She is responsible for the development of short and long-term operational strategies providing the leadership necessary for the successful design, development, and execution.
+Marcela also oversees the Fund’s facilities and administrative operation.

-Prior to joining the Fund, she has served as customer service manager at PromptCare and AXA Financial in New Jersey, and New York Life Insurance Company in New York City.
+Prior to joining the Fund, she has served as customer service manager at PromptCare, and held various roles at AXA Financial in New Jersey, and New York Life Insurance Company in New York City.

 Marcela holds an MBA from the New York University’s Stern School of Business with a specialization in leadership, marketing, and global business.
 She also earned the Certificate in Business Excellence and Certificate in Strategy from Columbia Business School.
-She is a graduate of St. Peter’s University where she obtained a BA in political science.
+She graduated cum laude from St. Peter’s University where she obtained a BA in political science.